confluence/tonguefish/README.md

 category = "blog"
 ```

-Most feed options can be specified globally (at the top level), in the category section, or in a single feed (although some of these options may not make sense).
-A more specific option will take precedence over a more general one.
+Most feed options can be specified globally (at the top level), in the category section, in the group section, or in a single feed (although some of these options may not make sense).
+A more specific option will take precedence over a more general one: feed before group before category before global.

+Category and group keys may only contain lowercase letters and underscores.
+Category and group names used elsewhere in the confguration are normalized to this format when they are matched to keys: spaces are replaced with underscores and other characters are removed.

 ```toml
 [categories.blog]